How to Catch Winter Smallmouth Bass

 Read Next: How to Catch Winter Catfish Through the Ice

-Smallies actually will move around in winter.
+Winter smallmouth bass actually will move around this time of year.
 West-facing banks get the most sun, so hit them at the warmest point in the day.
 You might find a few fish searching for food wherever hard bottom meets soft.